Shinya (musician): Career

+Maki Ohguro and Friends temporarily reunited for a tour in October 2007.
 On December 24, 2007, Shinya reunited with Luna Sea to play a one-night only concert at the sold-out 55,000 seat Tokyo Dome.
 The band would reunite once again at the hide memorial summit on May 4, 2008.
 From 2008 to 2009, Shinya was support drummer for X Japan vocalist Toshi's project, Toshi with T-Earth.
-On August 31, 2010 he appeared with the other members of Luna Sea at a press conference in Hong Kong, where they officially announced their reunion and their 20th Anniversary World Tour Reboot -to the New Moon-.
+Shinya opened Re:soul, a jewellery shop specializing in healing stones, in Daikanyamachō on April 23, 2008.
+In 2009, he began "producing" the Tokyo ramen shop Tenraiken (天雷軒).
+That year, he also played on L'Arc-en-Ciel guitarist Ken's first solo album In Physical, and provided live support for the recently reunited Dead End.
+On August 31, 2010, he appeared with the other members of Luna Sea at a press conference in Hong Kong, where they officially announced their reunion and their 20th Anniversary World Tour Reboot -to the New Moon-.

 In response to the 2011 Tōhoku earthquake and tsunami that occurred in Japan on March 11, Shinya supported Toshi at eight concerts throughout western Japan.
 All of the shows were acoustic due to the electricity shortage and also featured X Japan's Heath and the Orchestra Ensemble Kanazawa.
 All proceeds were donated to the Japanese Red Cross to aid the victims.
-In 2011 Shinya also joined Yellow Fried Chickenz, a band that also included Gackt and Chachamaru.
-However they disbanded after their July 4, 2012 concert, after only one year together.
+Shinya provided drums to the 2011 album Matsuri-bayashi by Vocaloid musician BuzzG.
+On June 9, 2011, he joined Yellow Fried Chickenz, a rock band formed the previous year by vocalist Gackt and guitarists Chachamaru and You.
+Other members who joined at the same time include former Rize basssist U:zo, Fade vocalist Jon, and third guitarist Takumi.
+The band toured Europe that summer, performing 14 shows in nine countries, before returning to Japan for 19 shows in nine cities.
+However, after only a year together as a septet, they disbanded following their July 4, 2012 Nippon Budokan concert.
+With Shinya, Yellow Fried Chickenz released two singles, one studio album, and three concert videos.
+Shinya played drums on Granrodeo's 2012 single "Can Do", which was used as the theme song to the Kuroko's Basketball anime.
 Shinya participated in the HIV/AIDS benefit concert Hope and Live ~ HIV/AIDS Support and Treatment Benefit Concert 2013, which was held on August 26–28 at Club Citta and included many other artists such as Zigzo and his Luna Sea bandmate Ryuichi.
-He also contributed to the Dead End tribute album Dead End Tribute - Song of Lunatics -.
+He also contributed to that year's Dead End tribute album, Dead End Tribute - Song of Lunatics -.
+Shinya and Sugizo played together on "Ai no Uta" for Ryuichi's 2014 mini-album Concept RRR 「Never Fear」.
+In 2016, Shinya began contributing to solo recordings by D vocalist Asagi with the triple A-side single "Seventh Sense / Shikabane no Ōja / Anpusai".